shreejitmurthy/LiteWASM/README.md

 > [!WARNING]
 > This project is unfinished and has not yet achieved its original aim.
 It is not ready for practical use.

+In the meantime, my code has many comments explaining my thought processes, feel free to peruse.